ello/wtf/_posts/help/2014-10-15-blocking-and-reporting.md

 ## How can I BLOCK or MUTE someone who is annoying me?

-From a user’s profile page, or from the search view, click the “block” icon.
+From a user’s profile page, click the three dots next to the FOLLOW button.

 ![Friends, Noise, and Block buttons](https://d324imu86q1bqn.cloudfront.net/uploads/asset/attachment/2122129/ello-optimized-a8c350e7.gif)